TEXAS MEDIATION TRAINERS ROUNDTABLE

 Revised and Adopted on November 3, 2003

 In 1992 and 1993 a group of Texas mediation trainers conducted a series of discussions to examine standards for the 40-hour basic mediation training.
 This group formed the Texas Mediation Trainers Roundtable (TMTR) and finalized the original standards for the 40-hour Basic Mediation course.
 TMTR revised these standards in 2003.

-These standards are intended to insure the quality of mediation training programs throughout the state and to foster productive dialogue among mediation trainers.
+These standards are intended to ensure the quality of mediation training programs throughout the state and to foster productive dialogue among mediation trainers.
 They have been developed in a way that recognizes diversity in the mediation field, including diversity of approaches to training and to mediation.
 The Texas Mediator Credentialing Association (TMCA), an organization promoting quality mediation throughout Texas, has adopted these 40-hour Basic Mediation standards.

 The nine minimum areas of information that need to be covered in a basic mediation 40-hour training program include:

 Trainees need an understanding of the historical perspective of mediation because it has evolved over time and continues to evolve today.

 Trainees should be introduced to legislation that regulates the practice of mediation, so they may comply with relevant legal requirements.